runrig-coop/the-runrig-plan/ecology.md

 under the artificial scarcities of capitalism, so how do we manage what scarce resources we have left — amidst all other competing demands on them — to sustain communally owned alternatives?

-As we first addressed in the ["Overview"] and will further detail in ["Appendix:
-Architecture"], Runrig makes certain architectural and design choices in order to accommodate complexity while distributing the costs  incrementally over time and across a greater number of stakeholders.
-But it cannot achieve those ends by architecture alone, as the motto ["ecology over architecture"] is meant to convey.
-Loosely speaking, the ecology we refer to here includes the various social and biotic relations that comprise a food shed.
-Put another way, it is the total process undergone by the constituents of that food shed whereby their shared energy and material move throughout the system, abiding by those relations.
-Rather than alternately producing and consuming, as a commodities market would, _an ecology always and only ever metabolizes_.

-For the purposes of this document, we will consider ecology by means of three
-approximations:

-- Economic Models & Planning
-- Legal Rights & Agreements
-- Community Governance & Methodology

-These can only serve as crude standbys for the full dynamic range of a functioning ecology, but we hope even the staunchest dollars-and-cents pragmatist can appreciate their need for attention.

 ## Legal Rights & Agreements
 ```md